zurichat/Documentation/docs/search_result_guidelines.md

  ### Sample Response
- To serve search results, each plugin Backend must return result data in the format detailed below:
+ To serve search results, the Backend of each plugin must return result data in the format below:

 ```
 {